You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

-The production of convertibles has been a consistent part of Ferrari’s lineup, loved by the open-top driving fans all around the world.
+The production of convertibles has been a consistent part of Ferrari’s lineup, loved by cabriolet lovers all around the world.

-And putting together a list of the greatest Ferrari convertibles has been incredibly hard because all Ferrari models are simply incredible.
+And putting together a list of the best Ferrari convertibles has been incredibly hard because all Ferrari models are simply incredible.
+It’s not just about the raw performance but the legacy and historical significance that each Ferrari has created.

-The first Ferrari convertible introduced was the Ferrari 250 GT Cabriolet, which debuted in 1957 at the Geneva Motor Show, following the most recent Ferrari 12Cilindri Spider released in 2024.
+The convertible history of Ferrari started with the Ferrari 250 GT Cabriolet, which debuted in 1957 at the Geneva Motor Show, following the most recent Ferrari 12-cylinder Spider released in 2024.

-Doesn’t matter if the Ferrari is old or new, they’re always astonishing to drive.
-Old open-top cars did come with some flaws but who cares, it’s still a Ferrari.
-Below are the greatest Ferrari convertibles ever made by Ferrari.
+Doesn’t matter if the Ferrari is old or new; they’re always extraordinary and unique to drive.
+Old open-top Ferraris have become collectors’ favorites, and new models have become a benchmark for the rivals.
+Below are the greatest convertible models (old and new) ever made by Ferrari.

 Ferrari 488 Spider